What to know about anxious customers and their effect on customer service

 • Fidgeting with small objects

-• There are also a few things a company can do to monitor customer stress so that these anxiety warning signs are easier to discern.
+There are also a few things a company can do to monitor customer stress.
+Here's how you can discern anxiety warning signs:

 1. Run periodic focus groups.
-This will not necessarily help you identify a specific anxious customer, but it can inform your customer experience team about common stressors or anxiety triggers among your clientele.
-By conducting regular focus groups, whether large or small, online or in person, companies can keep tabs on anxiety triggers and be better prepared to handle them.
+This will not help identify an anxious customer specifically.
+However, it can give your customer experience team insights into stressors or anxiety triggers among your clientele.
+Companies can keep tabs on anxiety triggers by conducting regular focus groups and be better prepared to handle them.

 2. Monitor social media closely.
 Keep a close eye on your social media platforms for anxious customers.
-But keep in mind that it’s a fine line between responding to every troll out there versus genuinely helping anxious customers.
-The comment section can be a clear indicator of stress and anxiety and could be a great opening for a person-to-person connection.
+But remember that it’s a fine line between responding to every troll out there versus genuinely helping worried customers.
+The comment section can indicate stress and anxiety and be an excellent opening for a person-to-person connection.

 3. Poll and train your customer experience team.
-Every company has real, live human beings that are part of their customer experience team.
-These staff members can be a great resource for identifying customer anxiety triggers.
-They are also your most important asset for transforming customer anxiety into positive customer experiences that build stalwart brand loyalty.
-Listen to your customer experience front line people, and invest in their collective professional development.
+Every company has confirmed live human beings that are part of their customer experience team.
+These staff members can be excellent resource for identifying customer anxiety triggers.
+Please listen to your customer experience front-line people, and invest in their professional development.

 Once a company has put in motion tactics to help its customer experience personnel spot an anxious customer, the focus must shift toward delivering the right customer experience to those who fit that mold.